About the MSF Association

 Tariq Ali - elected 2021

 Tariq joined the board from Oxford where he has worked as a consultant children’s anaesthetist for over 20 years.
-He enjoys leadership and has been Head of Department in anaesthetics and children’s intensive care, both in Oxford and abroad.

 Tariq originally worked for MSF during the Rwandan conflict in 1994, and has continued to work in a variety of locations in Africa and South America.
-He loves to cook, play sport and look after patients.
+He loves to cook, play sports, and look after patients.

 Dal Babu – co-opted 2019